David Joyce (politician): SANEs Act

 In February 2022, Joyce and Representative Deborah Ross introduced the Sexual Assault Nurse Examiners (SANEs) Act, which is designed to address the nationwide shortage of Sexual Assault Nurse Examiners and improve care for survivors of sexual violence.
 The bill was endorsed by RAINN, the American Nurses Association, and the National Network to End Domestic Violence.

 Personal life

 Joyce married Kelly in 1990.
 They live in Russell Township with their three children.
 Joyce is a member of the National District Attorney Association and the Ohio Prosecuting Attorney Association.
-He is also director of Geauga Bluecoats Inc.
+He is also director of Geauga Bluecoats Inc. He is Catholic.